gusguidry/gusguidry.github.io/_posts/2014-10-18-byefacebook.md

 Those days have passed.

 Last week I took a look at what value it brought me.
-It wasn’t much besides:
+I came to the conclusion that it wasn’t much.
+The only thing I see in the main feed are now:
 * Political topics
 * Paragraphs of sad family issues/ drama you shouldn’t be posting on the internet
 * Unfunny memes